DavideDalPos/CSE/content/insecta_mundi/2024/1083_OttoandHava_2024.md

 ---
-title: 'New country records for *Macroscython granulosus* Otto, 2016 (Coleoptera: Eucnemidae: Dromaeolinae: Dromaeolini), with redescription of the female'
+title: 'New country records for <i>Macroscython granulosus</i> Otto, 2016 (Coleoptera: Eucnemidae: Dromaeolinae: Dromaeolini), with redescription of the female'
 date: '2024-11-29'
 doi: ''
 issue: '1083'